Doctoral Programme

 – What are the terms of employment?

-The positions are available for a duration of 3 years.
-There will be an assessment at the end of the first year.
 100% is the standard employment of doctoral students at ETH.
-The salary should be high enough to fully support you for the time of the employment.
+The salary should be high enough to fully support you for the time of employment.

 SUBMISSION PROCEDURE